HopeHumanist/alx-system_engineering-devop/0x00-shell_basics/README.md

 Lists all the files in the cd, parent and /boot prints the type of the file iamafile creates a symbolic linked named ls
+Copies all the html files from the cwd to the parent of the wd